Peter Arnett: Invasion of Iraq

-When Arnett's remarks sparked a "firestorm of protest", NBC initially defended him, saying he had given the interview as a professional courtesy and that his remarks were "analytical in nature".
-A day later, though, NBC, MSNBC and National Geographic all severed their relationships with Arnett.
+Initially, NBC defended him and said he had given the interview as a professional courtesy.
+A day later, though, NBC, MSNBC, and National Geographic all severed their relationships with Arnett.
 In response to Arnett's statement on Iraqi TV, NBC stated:

 It was wrong for Mr. Arnett to grant an interview with state-controlled Iraqi TV, especially at a time of war and it was wrong for him to discuss his personal observations and opinions.